westonea252/KillerHomeLab/PKI_2-Tier_CA_With_OCSP_1-Workstation/README.md

 - Sub DNS BaseDN.
 OPTIONALLY, enter a valid DNS Sub Base DN.
 (Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )
 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example:  sub1).
 - Internal Domain.
 Enter a valid Internal Domain (Exmaple:  killerhomelab)
+- InternalTLD.
+Select a valid Top-Level Domain for your Internal Domain using the Pull-Down Menu.
+- External Domain.
+Enter a valid External Domain (Exmaple:  killerhomelab)
-- TLD.
-Select a valid Top-Level Domain using the Pull-Down Menu.
+- ExternalTLD.
+Select a valid Top-Level Domain for your External Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - Reverse Lookup1.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)
 - Root CA Name.
 Enter a Name for your Root Certificate Authority